-Your Entry Clearance Vignette (sticker in your passport) or BRP (Biometric Residence Permit card) will state your working entitlement.
+Your entry clearance vignette (visa sticker in your passport) or Biometric Residence Permit card (BRP) will state your working entitlement.
 It should state either 20 hours or 10 hours per week during term time.

-This allows you to work part-time for up to 20/10 hours (as stated on your visa) per week during term time and full-time during holiday periods (holiday periods vary according to your course of study).
+This allows you to work part-time for up to 20/10 hours (as stated on your visa) per week during term time and full-time during holiday periods.
+Holiday periods will vary according to your course of study.

-You shouldn't attempt to work an average number of hours if the average puts you above 20/10 hours at any time (for example - if you're entitled to work 20 hours per week you cannot work 24 hours one week and then 16 hours the following week).
+You should not attempt to work an average number of hours if the average puts you above 20 or 10 hours at any time.
+For example, if you're entitled to work 20 hours per week, you cannot work 24 hours one week and then 16 hours the following week.

-If you work more than 20/10 hours in any one week you'll be breaking the conditions of your visa which can have serious implications on your immigration status and ability to continue with your studies.
+If you work more than 20 or 10 hours in any one week, you will be breaking the conditions of your visa which can have serious implications on your immigration status and ability to continue with your studies.

 How many hours can I work?

-- Tier 4 students on pre-sessional courses will be limited to 10 hours per week
+- Student visa/Tier 4 visa students on pre-sessional courses will be limited to 10 hours per week

-- Students here with a Short Term Study visa are not permitted to undertake paid or unpaid work or participate in a work placement
+- Students here on a Standard Visitor Visa are not permitted to undertake paid or unpaid work or participate in a work placement

 For further information on working during studies please visit the The UK Council for International Student Affairs (UKCISA) website.